 Need more Ideas for Teaching English to Advanced Levels Students?

-There are more than 100 top-quality ESL/EFL activities that will get your students engaged, interested and having fun while learning English.
+There are more than 100 top-quality ESL/EFL activities that will get your students engaged, interested, and having fun while learning English.
 What more could you want?

-The book is organized around the various skills including reading, writing, speaking, listening, 4-skills, warm-ups + icebreakers, etc. It’s super easy to find the activity you need in those last few minutes before class.
+The book is organized around various skills including reading, writing, speaking, listening, 4-skills, warm-ups + icebreakers, etc. It’s super easy to find the activity you need in those last few minutes before class.

 The good news is that the book is available on Amazon in both print and digital formats.
 The (cheaper) digital copy can be read on any device by downloading the free Kindle reading app.

 Check out the book for yourself over on Amazon, but only if you want to get yourself some serious ESL awesome in your life.
 And, it’s not just for an advanced ESL conversation class, but the activities are also ideal for beginners or intermediates.